-This past weekend, Healthie dietitians and staff had the pleasure of attending the Academy’s 2016 Public Policy Workshop, a policy and advocacy conference in Washington D.C.
+This past weekend, Healthie dietitians and staff had the pleasure of attending the 2016 Public Policy Workshop, a policy and advocacy conference in Washington D.C.
+The worksop was hosted by the Academy of Nutrition & Dietetics.

 We had the opportunity to join 300 dietitians from around the country to learn, discuss, and lobby for key legislative issues discussed in Congress today.